 The Speech-Language and Hearing Clinic serves as the primary clinical practica site for students in the department.
 Under direct faculty supervision, students provide clinical services to people in the local community, Texas Tech University and TTUHSC, as well as the entire West Texas and Eastern New Mexico areas.
-Additional practica sites are available through an externship program in hospitals, schools, rehabilitation institutes, private practices, and governmental offices.
+Additional practica sites are available through an externship program in hospitals, schools, long-term care facilities, rehabilitation institutes, private practices, and governmental offices.

 Financial assistance may be available from the Office of Financial Aid at TTUHSC.
-The Department of Speech, Language and Hearing Sciences also offers limited financial assistance to highly qualified students on the basis of scholarship.
-Students interested in financial assistance through the department should file their requests after they have been accepted to the program.
+The Department of Speech, Language, and Hearing Sciences also offers limited financial assistance to highly qualified students on the basis of scholarship.
+Students interested in financial assistance through the department will have an oppurtunity to file their requests after they have been accepted to the program.

-Undergraduate Program in Speech, Language and Hearing Sciences
+Undergraduate Program in Speech, Language, and Hearing Sciences